 • Click on "View Test Credit Detail" to see Advanced Placement Credits (if applicable) and course credits/units earned

 • Click on "Higher Education Detail" to see coursework transferred from another university or community college and course credits/units earned.

 Assist.org is a computerized student-transfer information system that provides students the opportunity to identify transferable courses from California colleges and universities.
 Assist.org facilitates the transfer from California Community Colleges to California's public four-year universities by providing course articulation and CSU GE-Breadth certification courses.

 California Virtual Campus (CVC.edu) is a tool which provides information about online courses at California Community Colleges.
 These courses may or may not count as gernal education credit.
 It is the responsibility of the student to verify campus agreements with assist.org to determine course articulation.

-Click on the worksheet link to learn more about Cal Poly and and Assist CSU GE area articulation and utilization of CVC: assist.org/CVC worksheet
+Download this helpful worksheet to learn more about Cal Poly and and Assist CSU GE area articulation and utilization of CVC: assist.org/CVC Worksheet (PDF)

 Free Departmental Tutoring

 Building 38 Room 131